atleaststartsomewhere/derpheim/README.md

    - should be a Jotunn folder within the Plugins folder
 5. MultiUserChest -> Valheim/BepInEx/Plugins
    - should be a MultiUserChest folder within the Plugins folder

+# G-Portal Server Notes

+- Requires manual update of BepInEx, Jotunn, and MultiUserChest mods, sourced from the respective libs in this repo.